 Best Pina Colada Cake From Scratch

-This pina colada cake is truly a slice of summer drink-inspired delight.
+This dairy-free pina colada cake is truly a slice of summer drink-inspired delight.
 Soft fluffy coconut cake layers brushed with a hint of rum, filled with a fresh pineapple filling, and covered in a sweet coconut buttercream frosting.
 Each slice is a summer celebration and bursting with pina colada flavor.
 You’ll be patio-sitting and pina colada-sipping (or should I say snacking) in no time!

 Looking for some other fresh summer treats?
 Check these ones out: